ollls/zio-tls-http/README.md

 <br>
 [![Generic badge](https://img.shields.io/badge/Hello%20World-template-red)](https://github.com/ollls/hello-http)

+# Lightweight Scala TLS HTTP 1.1 Web Server based on ZIO async fibers and Java NIO sockets.
+Web Server has its own implementation of TLS protocol layer based on JAVA NIO and standard JDK SSLEngine.
+Everything is modeled as ZIO effects and processed as async routines with Java NIO.
+Java NIO and Application ZIO space uses same thread pool for non-blocking operations.
+Server implements a DSL for route matching, it's very similar (but a bit simplified) to the one which is used in HTTP4s.
+Server implements pluggable pre-filters and post-filters.
+The goal is to provide small and simple HTTP JSON server with all the benefits of async monadic non-blocking JAVA NIO calls wrapped up into ZIO interpreter with minimal number of dependencies.

 # ZIO2 release:
 * Native ZIO ZStream2 with http1.1 chunked and http multi-part.
 * New ZIO Logging with backlog, access log rotation implemented with backlog.